akka/akka/akka-docs/rst/java/http/routing-dsl/directives/future-directives/onComplete.rst

 Evaluates its parameter of type ``Future[T]``, and once the ``Future`` has been completed, extracts its result as a value of type ``Try[T]`` and passes it to the inner route.

-To handle the ``Failure`` case automatically and only work with the result value, use :ref:`-onSuccess-`.
+To handle the ``Failure`` case automatically and only work with the result value, use :ref:`-onSuccess-java-`.

-To complete with a successful result automatically and just handle the failure result, use :ref:`-completeOrRecoverWith-`, instead.
+To complete with a successful result automatically and just handle the failure result, use :ref:`-completeOrRecoverWith-java-`, instead.

 Example
 -------